-The Company has entered into five-year employment agreements (the "Employment Agreements") with Paul Segall, the President and Chief Executive Officer; Victoria Bellport, the Chief Financial Officer; Judith Segall, Vice President of Technology and Corporate Secretary; Hal Sternberg, Vice President of Research; and Harold Waitz, Vice President of Engineering.
+The Company has entered into five-year employment agreements (the "Employment Agreements") with Paul Segall, the Chairman and Chief Executive Officer; Victoria Bellport, the Chief Financial Officer; Judith Segall, Vice President of Technology and Corporate Secretary; Hal Sternberg, Vice President of Research; and Harold Waitz, Vice President of Engineering and Regulatory Affairs.
 The Employment Agreements will expire on December 31, 2000 but may terminate prior to the end of the term if the employee (1) dies, (2) leaves the Company, (3) becomes disabled for a period of 90 days in any 150 day period, or (4) is discharged by the Board of Directors for failure to carry out the reasonable policies of the Board, persistent absenteeism, or a material breach of a covenant.
-Under the Employment Agreement, the executive officers are presently receiving an annual salary of \$92,000, and will receive a one-time cash bonus of \$25,000 if the Company receives at least \$1,000,000 of equity financing from a pharmaceutical company.
-Each executive officer will be entitled to seek a modification of his or her Employment Agreement before the expiration of the five year term if the market value of the Company's outstanding capital stock exceeds \$75,000,000.
+Under the Employment Agreements, as amended, the executive officers are presently receiving an annual salary of \$156,000, and will receive a one-time cash bonus of \$25,000 if the Company receives at least \$1,000,000 of equity financing from a pharmaceutical company.

-In the event of the executive officer's death during the term of his or her Employment Agreement, the Company will pay his or her estate his or her salary for a period of six month or until December 31, 2000, whichever first occurs.
-In the event that the executive officer's employment terminates, voluntarily or involuntarily, after a change in control of the Company through an acquisition of voting stock, an acquisition of the Company's assets, or a merger or consolidation of the Company with another corporation or entity, the executive officers will be entitled to severance compensation equal to the greater of (a) 2.99 times his or her average annual compensation for the preceding five years and (b) the balance of his or her base salary for the unexpired portion of the term of his Employment Agreement.
+In the event of the executive officer's death during the term of his or her Employment Agreement, the Company will pay his or her salary to his or her estate for a period of six months or until December 31, 2000, whichever first occurs.
+In the event that the executive officer's employment terminates, voluntarily or involuntarily, after a change in control of the Company through an acquisition of voting stock, an acquisition of the Company's assets, or a merger or consolidation of the Company with another corporation or entity, the executive officer will be entitled to severance compensation equal to the greater of (a) 2.99 times his or her average annual compensation for the preceding five years and (b) the balance of his or her base salary for the unexpired portion of the term of his Employment Agreement.

-The Company also entered into a similar employment agreement with Ronald S. Barkin, which commenced on April 1, 1997 and expires on March 31, 2002
+The Company also entered into a similar Employment Agreement with Ronald S. Barkin, President of the Company.
+Mr. Barkin's Employment Agreement commenced on April 1, 1997 and expires on March 31, 2002.